Leonid Brezhnev: Cult of personality

 Soviet souvenir sheet commemorating Brezhnev's enactment of the 1977 Soviet Constitution.

 The last years of Brezhnev's rule were marked by a growing personality cult.
 His love of medals (he received over 100) was well known, so in December 1966, on his 60th birthday, he was awarded the Hero of the Soviet Union.
 Brezhnev received the award, which came with the Order of Lenin and the Gold Star, three more times in celebration of his birthdays.
 On his 70th birthday he was awarded the rank of Marshal of the Soviet Union, the Soviet Union's highest military honour.
 After being awarded the rank, he attended an 18th Army Veterans meeting, dressed in a long coat and saying "Attention, the Marshal is coming!"
 He also conferred upon himself the rare Order of Victory in 1978, which was posthumously revoked in 1989 for not meeting the criteria for citation.
 A promotion to the rank of Generalissimo of the Soviet Union, planned for Brezhnev's seventy-fifth birthday, was quietly shelved due to his ongoing health problems.

 Brezhnev's eagerness for undeserved glory was shown by his memoirs recalling his military service during World War II, which treated the minor battles near Novorossiysk as a decisive military theatre.
 Despite his book's apparent weaknesses, it was awarded the Lenin Prize for Literature and was hailed by the Soviet press.
 The book was followed by two other books, one on the Virgin Lands campaign.

 Health problems

 Brezhnev's personality cult was growing at a time when his health was in rapid decline.
 His physical condition was deteriorating; he had been a heavy smoker until the 1970s, had become addicted to sleeping pills and tranquilizers.
 Over the years Brezhnev had become overweight.
 From 1973 until his death, his central nervous system underwent chronic deterioration and he had several minor strokes as well as insomnia.
 In 1975 he suffered his first heart attack.
 When receiving the Order of Lenin, Brezhnev walked shakily and fumbled his words.
 According to one American intelligence expert, United States officials knew for several years that Brezhnev had suffered from severe arteriosclerosis and believed he had suffered from other unspecified ailments as well.
 In 1977, American intelligence officials publicly suggested that Brezhnev had also been suffering from gout, leukemia and emphysema from decades of heavy smoking, as well as chronic bronchitis.
-He was reported to have been fitted with a pacemaker to control his heart rhythm abnormalities.
-On occasion, he was known to have suffered from memory loss, speaking problems and had difficulties with coordination.
-According to The Washington Post, "All of this is also reported to be taking its toll on Brezhnev's mood.
-He is said to be depressed, despondent over his own failing health and discouraged by the death of many of his long-time colleagues.
-To help, he has turned to regular counseling and hypnosis by an Assyrian woman, a sort of modern-day Rasputin."